akladnig/PyTindeq/README.md

 # Tindeq Progressor Strength Tester for macOS

-A python and bokeh application that creates a user interface to run climbing strength tests, that can store and visualise results.
+A python and bokeh application that creates a user interface to run climbing strength tests that can store and visualise results.

 This application is based on the following apps: